Frequently Asked Questions

 Student health and wellness is a high priority at Berea College.
 Campus Health Service along with medical health insurance ensure that students may obtain preventive health care and necessary treatment for illness and injury both here and abroad.

-All students attending Berea College are required to carry health insurance through the College currently through Consolidated Health Plan.
+All students attending Berea College are required to carry health insurance through the College currently through Arc Administrators.
 For those students who are covered by parental or individual plans, this mandatory College policy serves as secondary, “excess” coverage.
 The policy provides primary coverage for students with no insurance.

 The insurance premium is part of the student expense budget and will be charged to the term bill.
 Financial Aid is applied to this cost, based on need as established by the Free Application for Federal Student Aid.
 Students’ dependents may be added to the College plan at an additional premium.

 Policy benefits and exclusions are explained in a brochure sent to each student along with an insurance card.
 This card must be presented when seeking medical care.
-Students are responsible for submitting claim forms.
+Students are responsible for submitting any information the insurance company requests.
 The College Health Service Office Manager may assist with this task.

-When leaving a phone message, let the receptionist know the urgency of the problem, whom the call is concerning, and she will connect you with the appropriate voicemail.
 Calls will be returned as soon as possible.
-If you are calling for a prescription renewal, once transferred to the Certified Medical Assistant please specify the name of the medication and also the pharmacy you wish to use.
+If you are calling for a prescription renewal, please specify the name of the medication and also the pharmacy you wish to use.
 Please allow a 24 hour turn around for prescriptions.

 When CHS is closed, patients can speak with the provider on call by calling St. Joseph Berea Hospital at 986-3151.
 Ask that the provider on call for CHS return your call.
 Leave your name and phone number.
 If you have a true emergency, go directly to the nearest Emergency Room.
 If at Berea Hospital and hospitalization is required, the physician on call will be notified.
 Any needed follow-up care should be arranged with CHS the following week day.

 For your convenience, we see patients by appointment.
 To schedule an appointment with one of the providers at CHS, call (859)985-3212.
-Time is allowed each day to see persons with acute illnesses and injuries.
-Emergency situations are handled as quickly as possible.
+Time is allowed each day to see persons with emergencies.
+Emergency situations are handled as quickly as possible and sometimes referred to Saint Joseph Berea Emergency Department.
 If possible, please call ahead to inform the staff of any emergencies coming in.
 If you cannot keep an appointment, please call to cancel so others may be scheduled.